Bojarajan073/data-version-control/README.md

 git commit -m "Configure DVC S3 remote"

-Git now tracks the DVC metadata required to identify the dataset version.
+At this point, Git tracks the DVC metadata while DVC manages the actual dataset.

 8. Push the Dataset to S3